Kevin Capelao

 Did you experience any particular elements of culture shock?

 The culture shock I experienced in Barcelona was mostly due to working hours at shops.
-In The Netherlands shops are open every day and businesses do not have siesta time which was the biggest culture shock to me.
+In the Netherlands shops are open every day, and businesses do not have ‘siesta time’ which was the biggest culture shock to me.

 How did you meet your main community of friends?